 Artificial coloring is often added to children’s food as manufacturers know that kids are attracted to bright colors.
 They are used in breakfast cereals, juice drinks, candy, baked goods, certain cheeses, and medications just to name a few.
 Even oranges can be sprayed with color to produce the signature bright orange color we associate with them.

 Artificial colors have been linked to hyperactivity, ADHD, learning disorders, asthma, visual problems, nerve damage, and may also be carcinogenic (cancer causing).
 Interesting fact: Color is made from petroleum or coal tar.
 Now, is that something you would want to put into your toddler’s body?
 Look for carrots and beets as natural coloring agents on the label instead of artificial colors.

 BHA (Butylated hydroxyanisole) and BHT (Butylated hydroxytoluene)

 BHA and BHT could lead to a full range of reactions such as asthma, insomnia, depression, fatigue, learning difficulties, and behavioral problems.
 They are even implicated in causing cancer.
 Some countries such as Japan have even banned them from use in foods.

 To conclude, here are some simple strategies to follow to help your child avoid dangerous additives:

-1) Minimize consumption of processed foods, i.e. canned, boxed, bagged, and frozen foods.
+1. Minimize consumption of processed foods, i.e. canned, boxed, bagged, and frozen foods.

-2) Avoid fast food restaurants as much as possible.
+2. Avoid fast food restaurants as much as possible.

-3) Start reading labels, and chose products that are labeled "preservative-free."
+3. Start reading labels, and chose products that are labeled "preservative-free."

-4) Prepare as much of your children’s food as you can yourself from natural ingredients.
+4. Prepare as much of your children’s food as you can yourself from natural ingredients.

 ReferencesBlaylock, Russell L. Excitotoxins: The Taste That Kills.
-Health Press, 2006.

-Hass, Elson M. Staying Healthy With Nutrition.
+Wiley, 2003.Hass, Elson M. Staying Healthy With Nutrition.
 Celestial Arts, 2006.